Kuifje02/vrpy/docs/vrp_variants.rst

 Other resources can also be considered:

 	- maximum duration per trip;
-	- maximum amount of customers per trip.
+	- maximum number of customers per trip.

 Taking into account duration constraints requires setting ``time`` attributes on each edge, and setting the ``duration`` attribute to the maximum amount of time per vehicle.